iossifovlab/gpf/docs/grr_workflow.md

 ### How to add a new resource to GRR

+Let's assume that we have a GRR and we want to add a new resource to it.
 #### Add resource files and configuration

+From the root GRR directory:

 1. Create a directory appropriate for the resource.
 Let's assume this is a position score for the HG38 reference genome named `score9`.
 Then